dfrance2010/dfrance2010.github.io/README.md

   + Added check_permission() method to animalshelter.py to check a user’s read/write permission to access ‘Advanced Options’.
   + Added login and logout callbacks in grazioso_salvare_dashboard.ipynb.

-#### **Added ‘Show Advanced Options’ and ‘Delete Animal’ buttons**

-This was the first step in adding all CRUD functionality to the dashboard.

-  + Created buttons for the dashboard with associated callbacks.
-  + If user has permission, ‘Show Advanced Options’ turns to ‘Hide Advanced Options’ and advanced options are shown.
-If they don’t have permission a message is shown.

-#### **Added dropdown filters for refining the data in the view**

-This allows users to better interact with the data and find what they are looking for.
-  + Added and aligned dropdowns.
-  + Added callback to filter the data based on the selections.
+#### **Develop a security mindset to mitigate design flaws and ensure privacy and enhanced security of data and resources**
+  + Principle of least privilege means only users with read/write access can make changes to the database.
+  + Salting and hashing username/password pairs protects the stored values even if they are accessed.
+  + Creating methods for checking users and permissions prevents unauthorized access.

+#### **Build collaborative environments that enable diverse audiences to support orginazational decision making**
+  + Improved functionality of dashboard means Grazioso Salvare employees can better do their jobs.
+  + Improved comments and naming conventions in code so anyone can jump in and know what is going on.

+#### **Design, develop, and deliver profesional-quality communication**
+  + Created written and video narratives to communicate changes.

 Video review of enhancements and code:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3_wODRyI810?si=kqjH7rnyJo2qPTV7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-These enhancements helped me to meet the following course outcomes:
-**Use well-founded techniques, skills, and tools for implementing computing solutions that deliver value and accomplish industry-specific goals**

-**Develop a security mindset to mitigate design flaws and ensure privacy and enhanced security of data and resources**

-**Build collaborative environments that enable diverse audiences to support orginazational decision making**

-**Design, develop, and deliver profesional-quality communication**

 [Back to the top](#contents)